 Drain the potato sticks and dry gently on a tea towel.

-Put a handful of them into the hot oil and fry them till they are golden brown, about five minutes.
+Put a handful of them into the hot oil and fry them till they are golden brown, about five minutes, depending on the size you make them.

 Remove with a slotted spoon and drain them on a clean tea towel.